TyberiusPrime/nixR/README.md

   # converted to the packages of your date.
   # also your definition always wins, independend of _version.
   additional_packages = {
-    # alternative: completely redifine the package
+    # alternative: completely redifine the AsyK package
+    # then you don't have to do the split packageOverrideAttrs / r_dependency_overrides overrides.
+They are more convient though
     # "AsyK_1.5.3" = {
     #   src = builtins.fetchurl {
     #     url = "https://cran.r-project.org/src/contrib/Archive/AsyK/AsyK_1.5.3.tar.gz";